-Supported employment and Training payments are allowable to provide individuals requiring individualized assistance with the one-to-one instruction and with the support necessary to enable them to complete occupational skill training and to obtain and retain competitive employment.
+Supported Employment and Training payments are allowable to provide individuals requiring individualized assistance with the one-on-one instruction and with the support necessary to enable them to complete occupational skill training and to obtain and retain competitive employment.

-SET may only be used in training situations, which are designed to prepare the participant for continuing non- supported competitive employment.
-SET may only be conducted in conjunction with experimental learning activities such as: an Internship, On-the-Job Training (OJT) Job Shadow, Quality Pre-apprenticeship, and Work Experience.
+SET may only be used in training situations that are designed to prepare the participant for continuing non-supported competitive employment.

-An example of appropriate SET use would be the hiring of a job coach to assist an individual who has been placed in competitive employment.
-Employment positions supported at sheltered workshops or similar situations may not utilize SET.
+SET may be conducted in conjunction with experiential learning activities.
+An example of SET use may be the hiring of a job coach to assist an individual who has been placed in competitive employment.